npnf-inc/PlayForKeeps/README.md

 # PlayForKeeps
 This game showcases how to use the features of [npnf Platform](https://developer.npnf.com).

 Download the latest SDK here: https://developer.npnf.com/download.
+You will need to sign into your account to download.

 ## Running the Game
 To run the game: